So when you've made a pile of money, what are you going to do with it?

 Pay into a pension

 Oh, you're paying into a pension from a private company so all is OK?
-Rest assured that the 100 biggest corporate plans in the US were only $217 billion in deficit at the end of 2008 (most recent figures available).
+Rest assured that the 100 biggest corporate plans in the US were only $303 billion in deficit in January 2015 (most recent figures since last article update).
 And I remember asking that smartly-dressed guy who came round to my house if his company, one of the largest pensions providers in the UK, could ever go bust?
 He assured me that it was absolutely impossible.
 Equitable Life.

 Give it to charity